-If you are renting with a group ensure you are all are in a position to make a decision promptly.
-To secure the property there will usually be reference checks, credit checks, a tenancy agreement, administration fees and finally a deposit payment.
+If you are renting with a group ensure you are all in a position to make a decision promptly.
+To secure the property there will often be reference checks, credit checks, a tenancy agreement, and a deposit payment.

 Some things to note:

-- When exchanging money with landlords and estate agents it is usually beneficial to get a receipt.
+- When exchanging money with landlords and estate agents it is usually beneficial to get a receipt or proof of payment.

 - International students and staff may have some difficulty with references, guarantors and credit checks.
 Printing out bank statements, and using a Crick sponsorship letter can help to reassure landlords.

-- It is important to note that all documents used must be dated in the last three months.
-It can be useful to have past payslips, copies of bank statements, reference letters and utility bills to convince landlords of reliability.
+- It is important to note that all documents used must be dated within the last three months.
+It can be useful to have easy access to past payslips, copies of bank statements, reference letters and utility bills.

-Additionally, the Crick will provide a headed letter confirming employment or study to further reassure landlords.
+Additionally, the Crick will provide a headed letter confirming employment or study to further reassure landlords if requested

-Credit checks are carried out to ensure that tenants can afford the monthly rent and have no problematic credit history.
+- Credit Checks: In some cases, credit checks are carried out to ensure that tenants can afford the monthly rent and have no problematic credit history.